-Plan Now For Your Exit With Intangible AssetsAdded by Bradlee R. Frazer in Articles & Publications, Business Law, Intellectual Property and Patent Law on January 19, 2016
+Plan Now For Your Exit With Intangible AssetsAdded by Bradlee R. Frazer in Articles & Blogs, Business Law, Intellectual Property and Patent Law on January 19, 2016

 Because I am an intellectual property attorney, I see value in intangibles.
 If your start-up makes and sells wheelbarrows or shoes or widgets, the balance sheet entries associated with those tangible assets are relatively straightforward.
 So when you have your exit and sell your company to Black & Decker or Nike or National Widget, part of the fat check you get at closing from the buyer will account for those tangible assets.
 Easy peasy.

 But I find that many start-ups leave money on the table at their exit by not fully accounting for and proactively contemplating their intangible assets.
 For example, assume that you are going to sell your tech start-up for $10 million to Google.
 During due diligence on your company conducted by Google’s very expensive Silicon Valley lawyers, here are some of the questions they will ask you: (1) do you own all your intellectual property?
 Prove it; (2) give us a list of all your domain names and social media identifiers.
 Are they all in the name of the company we are buying?; (3) give us a list of all your foreign and domestic patents, patent applications, registered trademarks and registered copyrights; (4) give us copies of all your signed Non-Disclosure Agreements and show us how you use NDAs to protect your trade secrets.
 And so on.